ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/blocks.md

 Before I give you a list of all the methods within the class, I want to first mention something about **Deprecation**.
 Sometimes when Forge deprecates a method, it is because they added a more sensitive version to be used.
 Other times, there already exists a more sensitive version and that method should be called instead.
 So, to separate the two, here is what will happen.
 If I write **Deprecated Call**, this refers to the method should be accessed via a different class, most likely `BlockState`.
 If I write, **Deprecated Method**, this refers to that the method should not be accessed whatsoever and that a different method should be used instead.

 Here are all the methods provided by the `Block` class that you might override or use.

+**This list is incomplete.
+If you would like to help contribute, leave a PR on this webpage.**

 Implementation | Method | Parameter(s) | Return Type | Use
 --- | :---: | :---: | :---: | ---